PiyushBarik/ai-career-path-finder/README.md

    ```

 2. **Set up environment variables**;
-   Add the '.env.local' file that is sent to you privately to the root of the project.
+   Create a '.env.local' file that is sent to you privately to the root of the project.

    The format of the '.env.local' file should look as below